 Mr Lien was appointed to the Board on 16 May 2018.
-He holds a Bachelor of Commerce in Accountancy from Nanyang University Singapore and is a fellow member of both the Institute of Singapore Chartered Accountants and CPA Australia.
-He has experience in accounting and finance, corporate management and business strategy and investment.
+He holds a Bachelor of Commerce in Accountancy from Nanyang University (Singapore) and is a fellow of both the Institute of Singapore Chartered Accountants and CPA Australia.
 He has held a number of senior management positions as well as executive directorships in various public and private corporations in Singapore, Hong Kong and China.
-Mr Lien has garnered more than 16 years of experience serving as independent director cum chairman of audit committee on the board of several Singapore and Chinese companies listed on the Singapore Exchange.
+Mr Lien has garnered more than 16 years of experience serving as independent director cum chairman of audit committee of several Singapore and Chinese companies listed on the Singapore Exchange.